COVID-19

 Trusted protection to help reduce serious illness and support long-term health

 COVID19 (coronavirus disease 2019) is caused by a virus called SARSCoV2.
-It spreads easily from person to person and most often affects the respiratory system, with symptoms that may feel similar to a cold, flu, or pneumonia.
+It spreads easily from person to person and most often affects the respiratory system, with symptoms that may feel like a cold, flu, or pneumonia.

 While many people experience mild illness, COVID19 can cause serious health complications for some individuals.
 Older adults and people with certain underlying medical conditions are at higher risk of severe illness.
 Some people may also develop ongoing health issues after infection, sometimes called postCOVID conditions or long COVID.